New York Court Records

 How to Look Up Family Law Cases in New York

 To look up a family law case, visit the WebFamily section of the portal.
 There, you can search the calendars of the state’s Family Courts as well as find their locations and serving judges.
-You can search for cases by providing their file or docket numbers.
+You can search for cases by providing their file or docket numbers, including the case number as a primary identifier.
 The portal also allows anyone to see the complete list of cases handled by a firm or an attorney currently tried at New York Family Courts.
+Please note that the data available through the portal is subject to updates and may not always be current or complete.

 How to Request New York Family Court Records